 A comedy about love and mischief is scheduled during February, the Valentine month, at the South Jordan Community Theater.

 The play, written by Utahn Annie Pulsipher, is about a brother and sister who have terrible luck in love.
-It also has stage mom, a neurotic ex-girlfriend, a recluse and voodoo.
+It also has a stage mom, a neurotic ex-girlfriend, a recluse and voodoo.

 Speaking of magic, the name of the romantic farce is "Voodoo You Do."

 The plot centers around a jealous ex-flame who creates mayhem at a family dinner, with the help of a voodoo practitioner, said Toni Butler, president of the South Jordan Community Theater, and who also plays the Voodoo Lady.